ARISE-Initiative/robosuite-benchmark/README.md

 # robosuite v1.0 Benchmarking
-Welcome to the robosuite v1.0 benchmarking repository.
+Welcome to the robosuite v1.0 benchmarking repository!
 This repo is intended for ease of replication of our benchmarking results, as well as providing a skeleton for further experiments or benchmarking using our identical training environment.

 ## Getting Started
 Our benchmark consists of training [Soft Actor-Critic](https://arxiv.org/abs/1812.05905) agents implemented from [rlkit](https://github.com/vitchyr/rlkit).
 We built on top of rlkit's standard functionality to provide extra features useful for our purposes, such as video recording of rollouts and asymmetrical exploration / evaluation horizons.